frederic-perez/AmE-dictionary/data/idioms.md

 __bless your pointy little head__ A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
 Aw, bless your pointy little head._
 __blood runs cold__ _informal_ To be very frightened.
 __blood, sweat, and tears__ A lot of effort and suffering.
+__bloodshot eyes__ :camera: Eyes in which the sclera (the whites of the eye) and/or conjunctiva (the inside of the eyelid) are colored red due to the prominence of superficial blood vessels.
+Bloodshot eyes can be the result of a wide range of conditions, including tiredness, eyestrain, irritation, conjunctivitis, injury, or more serious inflammatory conditions. _I’ve got these really bloodshot eyes from studying all night long._
 __blow your top__ To become very angry.
 __blue in the face__ Showing signs of exhaustion or strain.
 Often used in the phrase “till (one) (is) blue in the face.
 This expression alludes to thebluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
 __blue pill__
 __boil (something) down to (something)__ To reduce or simplify (something) to the most basic, essential, or fundamental element(s).
 __booby prize__ :astonished: A mock prize given to the worst player or performer. _Bob should get the booby prize for the worst showing in the race._
 __bored to tears__ Extremely bored to the point of distraction, frustration, or irritation.
+__bottom of the barrel__ :two::hammer: _That’s the tip of the iceberg, or, better, the bottom of the barrel._
 __bottom of the ninth__ The final and critical moment or moments of a tense, important, or desperate situation.
 It refers to the ninth inning of baseball, the “bottom” of which is batted by the home team as their last chance to win the game.
 Primarily heard in US, South Africa. _It came down to the bottom of the ninth, but I managed to finish my report in time for the big meeting._
 __bottom out__ _Europe is bottomed out._
 __boy oh boy__ :four: An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_